JWB65/GDSII/README.md

 # Example GDS II file

-`nand.gds` is an example gds file with `out.gds` the output from the example.
+The file `main.c` contains and example use of the library.
+The file `nand.gds` is the example GDS II file used in it.

 Questions: janwillembos@yahoo.com